 - 1. The employer will observe a recruitment and selection code with respect to the recruitment and selection of personnel.
 This code will be available for inspection by everyone, of which the job applicant will be informed. - 2.
-The recruitment and selection code will be agreed upon together with the personnel section of the participation council.
+The recruitment and selection code will be agreed upon together with the PMR.